DataMinerUK/rps-challenge/README.md

 Ruby implementation of the game Rock, Paper, Scissors with advanced Rock, Paper, Scissors, Lizard, Spock mode.
 Lovingly built using Sinatra and Bootstrap.
 Tested with Rspec and Capybara

+## Play

+User can select normal or advanced level.
+Advanced level uses these [rules](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock).
+She can also select to play the computer (single player) or another player (multi player).

+![Alt text][RPS-index]

+User is asked to enter her name

+![Alt text][RPS-name]

+She can then decide what object she wants to play depending on what level she has chosen.
+If multi player mode is selected the game result is not shown until her opponent has made his choice.

+![Alt text][RPS-choice]

+Outcome is given with named opponent and the rule related to the outcome

+![Alt text][RPS-outcome]

 ## Getting Started

 ```sh